vedavyas003/pet_projects/readme.md

-# Project Name
+# Pet Projects

 This repository contains code samples in R and Python for performing basic data analysis, exploratory data analysis (EDA), classification, regression, and forecasting.
-The purpose of this project is to demonstrate various data analysis techniques and their applications.
+The purpose of this project is for me to try/practise or demonstrate various data analysis techniques and their applications.

 ## Table of Contents